mehrandvd/skunit/README.md

 This scenario verifies that the function returns _"Happy"_ when the input is _"Such a beautiful day it is"_.

+This is an **Invocation Scenario**, which tests a single function call.
+You can also write **Chat Scenarios**, which test a sequence of interactions between the user and the SemanticKernel.

+One of the benefits of skUnit scenarios is that they are valid **Markdown** files, which makes them very readable and easy to edit.
+For example, you can see how clear and simple this scenario is: [Chatting about Eiffel height](https://github.com/mehrandvd/skunit/blob/main/src/skUnit.Tests/SemanticKernelTests/ChatScenarioTests/Samples/EiffelTallChat/skchat.md)

+> skUnit scenarios are valid **Markdown** files, which makes them very readable and easy to edit.

 skUnit offers many features to help you write more complex and flexible scenarios.
 In this section, we will show you some of them with an example.

 Suppose you have a function called `GetSentiment` that takes two parameters and returns a sentence describing the sentiment of the text: